PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

     HS-non-def-web-ports
     HS-find-non-def-apps

-This is all of the rules but we want only the allow rules.
-Then we only want the rules with a profile or group setting.
+This is all of the rules but first we only want the allow rules.

-For the action=allow we'll look one down by removing '/@name' and adding '/action' to the XPath.
-The output is a list of <action> elements.
+For the action=allow we'll look one down level by removing '/@name' and adding '/action' to the XPath.
+The output is a list of <action> elements, a mix of deny and allow.

 .. code-block:: json